BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 As we said, a translator must read the source material (input tokens), read what he already has translated (more input tokens), and most importantly: think, draft and make decisions (output reasoning tokens).

-For a large task executed in one go, input tokens are cached and therefore their price is negligible compared to the output tokens.
+For a large task executed in one go, input tokens are cached (faster to access in memory with less energy) and therefore their price is negligible compared to the output tokens.
 What matters then is estimating how much reasoning will be needed.

-As a first guess, let's say a translator spends 99% of its cognitive effort thinking about how to translate, weighing trade-offs, drafting and making decisions, while the remaining percent is used to produce the final result.
+As a first guess, let's say a translator spends 99% of its cognitive effort thinking about how to translate, weighing tradeoffs, drafting and making decisions, while the remaining percent is used to produce the final result.
 Instead paying for 360k tokens, we would be paying for 36M tokens!

 {{< callout note >}}
 Why 99% you may ask?
 Why not 99.999% or 98%? ~~It that it was revealed to me in a dream!~~ It just felt about right given my experience using coding agents at work where I estimate only 1% of my tokens are used to write the final result itself.
 You will see at the end that my estimate was not that far.